Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Place selection

-In the following subsection, we give an overview of the complete approach.
+If $\texttt{keep}_{L, \tau}(P, p)$ does not hold, $p$ will be discarded. \end{definition} In the following subsection, we give an overview of the complete approach.

-\subsection{Selection Framework}
+\subsection{Selection framework}

 An overview of our approach, indicating inputs, outputs and use of parameters, is given in Figure~\ref{fig:frameworkoverview}.
 Since we consider the simplicity of the model to be a desirable property, we set the eST-Miner to traverse the \emph{complete candidate tree} using BFS rather than DFS.
 Thus, places with few connected activities are evaluated first and can therefore be inserted into the model at an earlier stage.
-Furthermore, we limit the traversal depth to places with $d_\textit{cut}$ activities, arguing that places with many transitions are generally not desirable - such places are usually devastating to readability of the Petri net while their constraints can be sufficiently approximated by much simpler places.
+Furthermore, we limit the traversal depth to places with $d_\textit{cut}$ activities.
+This can not only significantly improve the running time but also balances precision and fitness on the one hand and simplicity and generalization on the other hand by preventing the algorithm to discover complex places located at deeper levels of the complete candidate tree.
+While some complex behaviors may need such places to be expressed exactly, inserting them into the Petri net is usually devastating to readability and in practical applications their constraints can often be sufficiently approximated by much simpler places.

 After the eST-Miner framework evaluates a candidate place $p$ to be fitting with respect to a threshold $\tau$, we use the \emph{classification functions} given in Definition~\ref{def:pclassify} to decide whether the place should immediately be added to the output Petri net, discarded forever or kept for re-evaluation.
 In the latter case it is added to a queue $Q$ of potential places which is sorted according to how interesting a place is.
 In our case, we sort first by place simplicity (few transitions are better) and second by the number of replayable log traces.
-Optionally, the length of $Q$ can be limited, trading an improvement in time and space complexity for potentially lowered model quality.
+Optionally, the length of $Q$ can be limited to $\Qlength$ with the least interesting places being dropped if necessary, thus trading an improvement in time and space complexity for potentially lowered model quality.